Gammel Strand: Destroyed by fire

 Most of the buildings along Gammel Strand were completedly destroyed in the Copenhagen Fire of 1795.
 It began in a coal and timber storage at Gammelholm, and spread to the area around St. Nicolas' Church before moving along Gammel Strand to the area around Gammeltorv and Nytorv.
 In the following years the houses were rebuilt.

+Later developments

+In the post-war years space for the market became too scarce, and in 1958 a new fish market opened in the South Harbour.
+In 1991, the parking lots which took up the square were abandoned and the square was paved with granite stones.
+It has since been home to several small flea markets.

 Buildings

 Most of the houses have been rebuilt and extended with an extra story over the years and exhibit a multitude of different styles.
 In spite of this the overall impression is very harmonic, and Gammel Strand is now considered one of the most iconic urban spaces in Copenhagen.

 The oldest house in the street is No. 48.
 Built in 1750 to the design of Philip de Lange, it survived the fire of 1795 without severe damage.
 In 1796 it was extended with an extra story.
 Today it houses the Kunstforeningen art gallery.